The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-Issactly/README.md

 Here we can see more of a difference between the two.
 The usage of the curly brackets and square.
 In JavaScript, curly brackets are used for objects and functions, while in Luau they're used in making tables and doing maths.
 Pushing to the arrays are also very different!
 In JavaScript we can append `.push`, a method that puts the value to a new and last place spot in the array.
 In Luau, you can specify the position of the added value.
 How convenient!

 If you're interested in exploring Lua or Luau I recommend this [Codecademy Course](<https://www.codecademy.com/enrolled/courses/learn-lua>)!
 As well as the [Roblox documentation](<https://create.roblox.com/docs>).
-To get started in Luau you'll need to download the Roblox Studio app on a desktop.
+To get started in Luau you'll need to download the [Roblox Studio app](<https://create.roblox.com/landing>) on a pc.
+There you will be set up with a workspace simillar to as if you set up Vscode or a Github codespace.